 Right next door to the famous Cutty Sark in Greenwich, The Gipsy Moth is a popular hangout for locals, tourists and students alike.
 Friendly, comfortable and reasonably priced, the large beer garden is always packed out in summer.
 This is a great place to chill out with Sunday lunch or enjoy one of the regular barbecues.

 Head to sunny Clapham South where you'll find The Avalon's huge beer garden at the rear of the pub.
 Open during the summer months, this green oasis has a beautiful terrace and plenty of seating.
-There's also a fantastic Mediterranean grill on Thursday and Friday evenings and all day at the weekend.Find Prices
+There's also a fantastic Mediterranean grill on Thursday and Friday evenings and all day at the weekend.Book Now

 The garden at The Eagle in Shepherd's Bush is a real find.
 It features magnificent cast iron railings, Victorian lanterns and large grassy spaces scattered with picnic benches.
 During the summer, there's an outdoor bar and regular barbeques.
 After dark the garden is illuminated with strings of fairy lights and candles.